Policy

 information regarding each job.

-seek additional medical evidence and employment information that exceeds the
+additional medical evidence and employment information that exceeds the minimum

-minimum or may obtain additional diagnostic testing, as necessary, to make an
+or may obtain additional diagnostic testing, as necessary, to make an informed

-purposes of establishing the employer of record, it is the policy of BWC to
+establishing the employer of record, it is the policy of BWC to determine when

 a.
 Diagnosis;